Wonderfall/wonderfall.github.io/content/posts/fdroid-issues.md

 ## 3. Low target API level (SDK) for client & apps
 SDK stands for *Software Development Kit* and is the collection of software to build apps for a given platform.
 On Android, a higher SDK level means you'll be able to make use of modern API levels of which each iteration brings **security and privacy improvements**.
 For instance, API level 31 makes use of all these improvements on Android 12.

 As you may already know, Android has a strong sandboxing model where each application is sandboxed.
-You could say that an app compiled with the highest API level benefits from all the latest improvements brought to the app sandbox; as opposed to outdated apps with older API levels, which have a **weaker sandbox**.
+You could say that an app compiled with the highest API level benefits from all the latest improvements brought to the app sandbox; as opposed to outdated apps compiled with older API levels, which have a **weaker sandbox**.

 ```
 # b/35917228 - /proc/misc access